jeffhawke/black-sword-hack-mod/README.md

-This project will be used to fix a few bugs, update things for new versions of foundry (v14 for now), and implement a few "quality of life" fixes and changes on things that made using the original system a little jarring.
+I forked this project to fix a few bugs, work on a more visually appealing character sheet and update things for new versions of foundry (v14 and future versions).

+I implemented a few "quality of life" fixes and changes on things that made using the original system a little annoying.

-I don't intend to offer support to anyone besides my own play group.
+I'm offering limited support as this is mostly done for my own play group.
+As long as we play it, I'll keep it updated.
+Afterwards I'm not promising anything.

 If someone is interested in this code, you can take it as-is, no guarantee given, with the same liberal licence the original author provided.

 If you're interested in changing it further, you're free to do so.
 If you're interested in a collab with me on this, write me and let's talk about it.